dobkeratops/compiler/README.md

   * Jonathan Blows' ".jai" "language for games"
     * most similar stated goal, but maybe different preferences
     * was inspiration to start this
-    * could just converge on it and keep our extra features?
+    * could just converge on it and keep any extra features we have?
   * 'SugarCpp' - an interesting transpiler, looks very practical
-    * accepts C++1y as starting point and just adds more.
+    * it just accepts C++1y as starting point and just adds more.
   * D - never grabbed me for some reason, but has many features of interest eg UFCS
     * (tends to focus on gc? and doesn't have expression syntax?)
   * disqualified by CG, but still interesting:-